Everybody Lay Down: Release

-"Everybody Lay Down" was released as a radio single from Gravity's Rainbow and reached No. 3 on the Billboard Album Rock Tracks chart.
+In the US, "Everybody Lay Down" was released as a radio single from Gravity's Rainbow on April 26, 1993.
+It reached No. 3 on the Billboard Album Rock Tracks chart.
 The senior director of album promotion for Chrysalis/EMI, Neil Lasher, told Billboard in 1993, "When I started traveling around the country talking about Pat, I was told that some of her older stuff wasn't being played anymore, and that the blues album True Love] was not relevant.
 Then I started playing people 'Everybody Lay Down' and they literally wanted to grab the tape from me."

 Critical reception

-On its release as a single, Larry Flick of Billboard described "Everybody Lay Down" as a "catchy throwdown that takes Benatar back to the days of now-classic hits like 'Promises in the Dark'".
+Upon its release as a single, Larry Flick of Billboard described "Everybody Lay Down" as a "catchy throwdown that takes Benatar back to the days of now-classic hits like 'Promises in the Dark'".
 He added, "The difference is a more worldly vocal delivery and a lyric depth that is the true meat of this track."
 In light of the song's strong airplay, he considered it would be "wise" of Chrysalis to give the single a full, commercial release.

 In a review of Gravity's Rainbow, Andrea Odintz of Rolling Stone described the song as a "rhythmic anthem" and the "type of melodic hard rock that remains Benatar's winning formula".
 Odintz added, "In fact, it's so catchy that the irony of the lyrics may be lost."
 Gerry Krochak of the Regina Leader-Post felt the song "shows that she hasn't lost one ounce of the powerful, throaty vocals that made a copycat out of Alannah Myles".
 He added, "It's a well structured number, with a funky bass line and solid chorus that complement Benatar's obvious vocal assets."
 Chuck Campbell of the Scripps Howard News Service wrote, "Benatar refamiliarizes her audience with her vocal prowess on the choruses of 'Everybody Lay Down,' an invective against apathy."